 3 of Hawaii's Brightest Industries for New Career Seekers

 Almost everyone knows about the impressive scenic panoramas to be found in Hawaii.
 But this colorful state has even more than its alluring beauty going for it.
-With a GDP projected to rise by over 20 percent between 2016 and 2021, it also has an economy that supports the ambitions of hundreds of thousands of friendly and productive residents.*
+With a GDP projected to rise by over 20 percent between 2016 and 2021 (according to the Department of Business, Economic Development, and Tourism or DBEDT), it also has an economy that supports the ambitions of hundreds of thousands of friendly and productive residents.

 So, what types of skills are needed in Hawaii?
 For starters, business-related abilities are valued in just about every industry in the region.
 But some of the best prospects for reliable and satisfying employment can be discovered in industries such as these three: